parmodrana/Akamai-2.0-Deobfuscator/README.md

 # Akamai-2.0-Deobfuscator
- 'This project is sponsored by Browserstack.'
+ This project is sponsored by Browserstack.
 This repository contains a fully functional akamai 2.0 deobfuscator (as of wWAHTlbNzK script).
 All necessary steps to recover a well readable and understandable state including removal of.

 Most important transformations included: